Chapter 2 : Start to an Adventure

-A/N: Everything Harry Potter belongs to J. K. Rowling.
+Author’s Note: Everything Harry Potter belongs to J. K. Rowling.

-“Yes, Madam Bellum,” Merissa replied automatically as she straightened to sit taller and absently wiped imaginary creases from her skirt.
-She had taken Widow Bellum’s advice to wear a simple frock instead of her uniform, especially when she had been assured that no student was expected to wear their uniform the day they arrived because it was far too dusty while traveling.
-She wanted the journey to be done and was finding it harder to ignore the aches from sitting for far too long.
+“Yes, Mrs. Bellum,” Merissa replied automatically as she straightened to sit taller and absently wiped imaginary creases from her skirt.
+She had taken Mrs. Bellum’s advice to wear a simple frock instead of her uniform, especially after being assured that no student was expected to wear their uniform the day they arrived because it was far too dusty while traveling.
+She looked unseeing out the window as she wished she was home with her parents and sisters instead of the coach.
+They had been traveling for nearly two days and while they had stayed in fine establishments and been catered to, she wanted the journey to be done and finding it more difficult to ignore the aches from sitting for far too long.

-She sneaked a peak at her companion.
-While Merissa was wearing a pale blue frock, Widow Bellum had chosen to wear a different style of gown than she had the first day they met though the new gown was still in the colors of half-mourning.
+She sneaked a peak at her traveling companion.
+While Merissa was wearing a pale blue frock, Mrs. Bellum had chosen to wear a different style of gown from what she wore when they had first met though the new gown was still in the colors of half-mourning.
 The dress continued to remind her of a picture she had once seen depicting a medieval scene.
-Widow Bellum didn’t seem to have any problems with their journey when her mother would have requested they rest a full day before starting their travels once again.
+However, Mrs. Bellum did not seem to have any problems with their journey when her mother would have requested they rest a full day before starting their travels once again.

 “No frowning.
 A young lady does not mar her expression of its perfection.”
+Mrs. Bellum admonished.

-A click turned her attention and she turned to stare at the watch fob held by Widow Bellum.
+Merissa just barely refrained from rolling her eyes before she replied, “Yes, Mrs. Bellum.”
+A click turned her attention and she turned to stare at the watch fob held by Mrs. Bellum.
 It must have been too long a trip as her eyes were now deceiving her.
 Had she been allowed to swear, she would have sworn to seeing several small stars and a tiny moon spinning about with nothing holding them to the gold pocket watch.
 She blinked before leaning a little closer to see if her eyes were playing tricks on her.

-“We are making excellent time,” Widow Bellum stated easily, smiling as she put her watch away.
+“We are making excellent time,” Mrs. Bellum stated easily, smiling as she put her watch away.
 “You should be there easily for the first day.
 It is a very important day.
 Sit up straight.”

 “What exactly is a Sorting Ceremony?”
 Merissa asked, deciding to take the small chance that her questions would be answered.